claudiahuynh/p8105_hw5_mh4589/HW3.md

 ![](HW3_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-As the true mean deviates more from the null, which states that the true mean equals 0, the power of the test increases.
-In other words, as effect size increases, the power of the test increases.
-This relationship is not linear but resembles the shape of a sigmoid curve.
+As the true mean deviates more from the null hypothesis value of 0, the power of the test increases.
+In other words, as effect size increases, the probability of correctly rejecting the null hypothesis increases.
-The power gradually increases for smaller effect sizes, and rapidly increases as effective size increases and plateaus when power reaches 1.
+This relationship is not linear but rather sigmoidal.
+The power gradually increases for smaller effect sizes (when true $\mu$ is closer to 0), and rapidly increases as effect size increases.
+As effect sizes become larger, the power approaches its maximum value of 1, and the curve plateaus.

 ``` r
 plot2 =